 With a SAFE, an investor makes a cash investment in a company, but the actual amount of stock they receive is determined at a later date, in connection with a specific event, typically the next priced financing round.
 A SAFE is not a debt security, but was created as an alternative to convertible notes, which are issued in initial funding for early stage startups.

-The Four Types of SAFE Notes
+The Four Types of SAFEs

-• Cap, no discount
+- Cap, no discount

-• Discount, no cap
+- Discount, no cap

-• Cap and Discount
+- Cap and Discount

-• MFN, no cap, no discount
+- MFN, no cap, no discount

-What are the Positive Traits of SAFE Notes?
+What are the Positive Traits of SAFEs?

-A SAFE Note provides an element of simplicity that convertible notes lack, although convertible notes are fair in the issuance process as well.
+A SAFE provides an element of simplicity that convertible notes lack, although convertible notes are fair in the issuance process as well.
 A lawyer may not even be necessary for the creation of the 5-page document required for a SAFE (however legal counsel is recommended).
 No end date and zero interest makes this security type straightforward for businesses and investors.
 Little negotiation goes into the draft with the exception of the valuation caps.

-Provisions that protect both the company and investor included in the SAFE Notes are: early exits, change of control, and dissolution.
+Provisions that protect both the company and investor included in the SAFE are: early exits, change of control, and dissolution.
 At any future date (not predetermined by the SAFE) when preferred shares are distributed, an investor can convert their investment into equity in the company.

 This looseness of terms and conversion dates provides beneficial flexibility for startups who can often be limited by investor expectations.

-What are the Negative Traits of SAFE Notes?
+What are the Negative Traits of SAFEs?

-Startups that are still organized as LLCs and have not yet incorporated are not eligible to issue SAFE Notes.
 Additionally, the lack of minimum requirements can cause issues with legitimacy of fundraising rounds and means the SAFEs can be adjusted without notice.

 Are SAFEs Safe for QSBS?